Connect with us

 How can football cope with the Coronavirus outbreak?

-Like every industry across the world, has been impacted greatly by the Coronavirus outbreak, bringing the global game to a nearly complete standstill.
+Like every industry across the world, football has been impacted greatly by the Coronavirus outbreak, bringing the global game to a nearly complete standstill.

 While the pitches have fallen silent, activity has raged